nrc/error-docs/rust-errors/result-and-error.md

 Using a `Result` is the primary way of handling errors in Rust.
 A `Result` is a generic enum in the standard library, it has two variants: `Ok` and `Err`, which indicate correct execution and incorrect execution, respectively.
 Both `Result` and its two variants are in the prelude, so you don't need to explicitly import them and you don't have to write `Result::Ok` as you would for most enums.

 Both variants take a single argument which can be any type.
 You'll usually see `Result<T, E>` where `T` is the type of value returned in `Ok` and `E` is the error type returned in `Err`.
 It's fairly common for modules to use a single error type for the whole module and to define an alias like `pub type Result<T> = std::result::Result<T, MyError>;`.
-In that case you'll see `Result<T>` as the type, where `MyError` is an implicit error type.
+In that case, you'll see `Result<T>` as the type, where `MyError` is an implicit error type.

 Creating a `Result` value is as simple as using the variant as a constructor, just like other enums.
 E.g, for a `Result<i32, i32>` (a `Result` with an `i32` payload and an `i32` error code), you would use `Ok(42)` and `Err(2)` to create `Result` values.